Entangled atomic ensemble and an yttrium-iron-garnet sphere in coupled microwave cavities: Results and Discussion

-Apart from bipartite entanglement of different subsystems in coupled magnomechanical system, we show that genuine tripartite entanglement can also be realized for indirectly coupled subsystems.
-The same micromechanical system without cavity 1 was recently considered by Jie Li \textit{et al.}~\cite{li_magnon-photon-phonon_2018} in which they showed that the tripartite magnon-phonon-photon entanglement exists when $\tilde{\Delta}_n\simeq0.9\,\omega_d$ (stokes sideband) and $\Delta_a\simeq\omega_d$ (anti-stokes sideband).
+Apart from the bipartite entanglement of different subsystems in coupled magnomechanical system, we show that genuine tripartite entanglement can also be realized for indirectly coupled subsystems.
+The same magnomechanical system without cavity 1 was recently considered by Jie Li \textit{et al.}~\cite{li_magnon-photon-phonon_2018} in which they showed that the tripartite magnon-phonon-photon entanglement exists when $\tilde{\Delta}_n\simeq0.9\,\omega_d$ (anti-Stokes sideband) and $\Delta_a\simeq -\omega_d$ (Stokes sideband).
 In the coupled magnomechanical system, we consider magnon-phonon-ensemble ($nde$) and cavity-1 photon-phonon-magnon ($a_1dn$) tripartite subsystems and plot the minimum of the residual contangle in Fig.~\ref{fig:8} as a function of normalized detuning $\Delta_a/\omega_d$.
-Both these entanglements $nde$ and $a_1dn$ exist for a significant range of cavity field detuning with maximum values near resonant frequency.
-Interestingly, cavity-1 photon-phonon-magnon entanglement has approximatly the same degree of entanglement as found in single cavity case~\cite{li_magnon-photon-phonon_2018}. \\ In the coupled cavity scheme, further investigations may incorporate the inclusion of cross-Kerr non-linearity~\cite{sheng_efficient_2008}, exploration of entanglement dynamics in ultra-strong coupling regime~\cite{teo_double_2013}, study of Einstein-Podolsky-Rosen (EPR) steering~\cite{tan_einstein-podolsky-rosen_2021}, and the introduction of optical parametric amplifier(OPA) to widen the parametric regime for entanglement~\cite{hussain_entanglement_2022}.
-Furthermore, the noise induced decoherence can be curtailed by purification and entanglement concentration in a practical long-distance quantum communication network~\cite{bennett_purification_1996, yamamoto_concentration_2001}.
+Both these entanglements $nde$ and $a_1dn$ exist for a significant range of cavity field detuning with maximum values near the resonant frequency.
+Interestingly, cavity-1 photon-phonon-magnon entanglement has approximately the same degree of entanglement as found in single cavity case~\cite{li_magnon-photon-phonon_2018}. \\ In the coupled cavity scheme, future investigations may incorporate the inclusion of cross-Kerr non-linearity~\cite{ShenPRL2022, sheng_efficient_2008}, exploration of entanglement dynamics in ultra-strong coupling regime~\cite{teo_double_2013}, study of Einstein-Podolsky-Rosen (EPR) steering~\cite{tan_einstein-podolsky-rosen_2021}, and the introduction of an optical parametric amplifier(OPA) to widen the parametric regime for entanglement~\cite{hussain_entanglement_2022}.
+Furthermore, the noise-induced decoherence can be curtailed by purification and entanglement concentration in a practical long-distance quantum communication network~\cite{bennett_purification_1996, yamamoto_concentration_2001}.